Barris Industries: History

 After spending some time in Europe, Chuck Barris returned to the United States in 1984 and formed a syndication arm called Bel-Air Program Sales in October along with Bob Cohen and Brian Firestone, which began syndicating The Dating Game, The Newlywed Game, The Gong Show, The $1.98 Beauty Show and the Barris versions of Treasure Hunt.
+Barris resumed production on new shows with production of The New Newlywed Game.
 In 1985, Barris Industries formed an ad-sales barter called Clarion Communications.
 Later in 1986, Bel-Air Program Sales was renamed as Barris Program Sales, Clarion Communications was renamed as Barris Advertising Sales (a.k.a.
 Barris National Advertisers), and the production arm Chuck Barris Productions was renamed as Barris Productions.
 In 1986, Barris Industries filed a $5 million copyright lawsuit against Lorimar-Telepictures, claiming that the game show Perfect Match was too similar to The Newlywed Game.
 On March 25, 1987, Barris resigned, left the company, and in the process, sold his shares to Burt Sugarman.

 Barris Industries, under the leadership of Burt Sugarman and his company Giant Group Ltd., originally owned a 5.27% stake in Reeves Entertainment Group.
 In January 1988, Barris Industries merged with the Guber-Peters Company to form Barris/Guber-Peters.
 On March 31, 1989, Burt Sugarman sold his shares of Barris Industries to Westfield Group and Northern Star Holdings Ltd., the owners of Network Ten of Australia owned by Frank Lowy for $34.5 million.
+The company stopped production of all of its game show properties in mid 1989.
+In June 1, 1989, Barris filed a lawsuit against Worldvision Enterprises, claiming it held syndication rights of The Newlywed Game, claiming Worldvision held 30% of its profits.
 On September 7, 1989, Barris Industries was renamed as the Guber-Peters Entertainment Company, Barris Program Sales was renamed as Guber-Peters Program Sales, and Barris Advertising Sales was renamed as Guber-Peters Advertising Sales.
 On September 29, 1989, a day after Sony Corporation of Japan announced to acquire Columbia Pictures Entertainment, Sony announced to acquire the Guber-Peters Entertainment Company for $200 million.
 The sale was completed on November 9, 1989 after Sony's acquisition of Columbia Pictures Entertainment a day earlier.
+The company did make a brief comeback to game shows with Quiz Kids Challenge in 1990, but it was cancelled due to oversaturation.
 On November 5, 1990, CPE folded its first-run syndication unit Guber-Peters Television into Columbia Pictures Television Distribution.

 As of today, all of the Barris game shows are owned and distributed by Sony Pictures Television, while the Guber-Peters Entertainment Company is still an active in-name-only unit of SPT and Columbia Pictures, known as GPEC, Inc.